-- 24.1 Where public officers seek to engage in single-source procurement, they must obtain the prior written approval of the Director.
+- 23.1 Where the public authority seeks to engage in single-source procurement, it must obtain the prior written approval of the Director.
 All requests to engage in a single-source procurement must be made in writing on the prescribed form or in such other manner as prescribed by the Director.
-The Director may consult with the Accountant General or the Financial Secretary before granting any approval. - 24.2 Approval to engage in a single-source procurement must not be granted retroactively. - 24.3 Where public officers engage in single-source procurement, they must solicit a proposal or price quotation from a single contractor.
-The public officers must engage in negotiations with the contractor from which a proposal or price quotation is solicited unless such negotiations are not feasible in the circumstances of the procurement concerned. - 24.4 Public officers may engage in single-source procurement in the following exceptional circumstances where the Director determines that: - (a) The subject matter of the procurement is available only from a particular supplier or contractor, or a particular supplier or contractor has exclusive rights in respect of the subject matter of the procurement, such that no reasonable alternative or substitute exists, and the use of any other procurement method would therefore not be possible; - (b) Owing to a catastrophic event, there is an extremely urgent need for the subject matter of the procurement, and engaging in any other method of procurement would be impractical because of the time involved in using those methods;

-- (c) Public officers have procured goods, equipment, technology or services from a contractor, and that additional supplies must be procured from that contractor for reasons of standardization or because of the need for compatibility with existing goods, equipment, technology or services, taking into account the effectiveness of the original procurement in meeting the needs of the public authority, the limited size of the proposed procurement in relation to the original procurement, the reasonableness of the price and the unsuitability of alternatives to the goods or services in question; or - (d) The use of any other method of procurement is not appropriate for the protection of essential security interests of Bermuda.
+The Director may consult with the Accountant General or the Financial Secretary before granting any approval. - 23.2 Approval to engage in a single-source procurement must not be granted retroactively. - 23.3 Where the public authority engages in single-source procurement, it must solicit a proposal or price quotation from a single contractor.
+The public authority must engage in negotiations with the contractor from which a proposal or price quotation is solicited unless such negotiations are not feasible in the circumstances of the procurement concerned. - 23.4 The public authority may engage in single-source procurement in the following exceptional circumstances where the Director determines that: - (a) The subject matter of the procurement is available only from a particular supplier or contractor, or a particular supplier or contractor has exclusive rights in respect of the subject matter of the procurement, such that no reasonable alternative or substitute exists, and the use of any other procurement method would therefore not be possible; - (b) Owing to a catastrophic event, there is an extremely urgent need for the subject matter of the procurement, and engaging in any other method of procurement would be impractical because of the time involved in using those methods; - (c) The public authority has procured goods, equipment, technology or services from a contractor, and that additional supplies must be procured from that contractor for reasons of standardization or because of the need for compatibility with existing goods, equipment, technology or services, taking into account the effectiveness of the original procurement in meeting the needs of the public authority, the limited size of the proposed procurement in relation to the original procurement, the reasonableness of the price and the unsuitability of alternatives to the goods or services in question; or - (d) The use of any other method of procurement is not appropriate for the protection of essential security interests of Bermuda.